marcjwilliams1/hscn_pipeline/README.md

 ## Input files

 The required input files are single cell tumour bam files and a bulk normal bam file.
 These should be listed in a csv file along with sample ID's.
+A normal bam file should also be included here for the haplotype calling, this should have the value `T` in the `normal` column.
 An example csv is provided in the `metadata` folder.
-Your sample csv should also be placed here.
+You can have multiple patients per file, just ensure that they have different `sample` names.
+The location and name of this metadata file should be accurate in the top of the config.yaml file.

 If you have data produced from the 10X CNV assay you can demultiplex the bam into single cell bams.
 See the `demultiplex10X` folder for a seperate snakemake pipeline to do that.

 ## Reference files